sohaibalidev/Taskify-Server/README.md

-# Taskify - Personal Todo Manager
+# Wrikos - Personal Todo Manager

-Taskify is a lightweight and secure todo app featuring local authentication, dark/light mode, and user-specific task management.
+Wrikos is a lightweight and secure todo app featuring local authentication, dark/light mode, and user-specific task management.
 Built with the MERN stack for simplicity and performance.

 ---